 U.S. Treasury Strips: Treasury Strips are created when a bond’s coupons are separated from the bond.
-The coupons separated from the bond are also sold individually (IO), becoming separate securities from the principal payments due at maturity (PO).
+The coupons separated from the bond are sold individually (IO), becoming separate securities from the principal payments due at maturity (PO).
 U.S. Treasury Strips are backed by the U.S. government.
-U.S. Treasury strips (IO/PO) were noted to be considered U.S. government issues and would be captured with other securities backed by the U.S. government as issuer obligations.
-Specific identification of U.S. Treasury strips as specific elements as issuer credit obligations, captured within the U.S. government category, was noted to be repetitive and not necessary.
+U.S. Treasury strips (IO and PO) are considered U.S. government issues and would be captured with other securities backed by the U.S. government as ICO.
+Specific identification of U.S. Treasury strips as a separate reporting line of ICO investments, captured within the U.S. government category, was noted to be repetitive and not necessary.

 Mortgage-Backed Securities and Other Non-Treasury Strips: Other IO and PO strips are required to be assessed in accordance with the principle concepts of the bond definition.
-It is anticipated that non-U.S. strips (including mortgage-backed security strips) would not qualify as issuer credit obligations and shall be reviewed in accordance with the asset-backed security concepts to determine whether the strip qualifies for reporting on Schedule D-1.
+It is anticipated that non-U.S. strips (including mortgage-backed security strips) would not qualify as ICO and shall be reviewed in accordance with the ABS concepts to determine whether the strip qualifies for reporting as a bond on Schedule D-1.
 The separation of the principal and interest components into separate securities does not change the application of the principle concepts for determining whether a security qualifies as a bond.
 It was noted that IO strips could be high in the capital structure (supported by subordination) or could represent residual interests (reflecting the spread between proceeds collected and contractual interest).
 The specific details of the individual IO/PO security shall determine the appropriate accounting and reporting.

-The discussion of IO/PO strips identified that there is likely no current need to have separate reporting lines to identify these items within the investment schedules.
+The discussion of IO/PO strips identified that there is no current need to have separate reporting lines to identify these items within the investment schedules.
 However, it was identified that the ability to identify these investments with a code (or other feature) would allow for future aggregation and assessment.
 This was requested to be considered as part of the reporting revisions.

-Embedded Derivatives / Underlying Variables: Discussion occurred on the language that precludes bond reporting based on the appreciation or depreciation of an underly collateral value or other variable.
+Embedded Derivatives / Underlying Variables: Discussion occurred on the language that precludes bond reporting based on the appreciation or depreciation of an underlying collateral value or other variable.
 Although industry comments noted that the intent of the language was understood, it was identified that the language could be interpreted to mean that amounts in both the magnitude and timing of principal and interest payments must be known in advance, and it could also be interpreted to mean the amounts need to be contractual in nature but can still vary as long as the variability is not dependent on the appreciation or depreciation of an asset or variable.
 It was also noted that the reference to “other variable” could be interpreted to mean interest is not allowed to vary based on any variable or just the appreciation or depreciation of the variable.
-After discussing these comments, revisions were drafted to clarify that the exclusion is not intended to restrict variables that are commonly related to debt instruments such as but not limited to plain vanilla inflation or benchmark interest rate adjustments (such as with U.S. TIPs or SOFR-Linked coupons), scheduled interest rate step-ups, or credit-quality related interest rate adjustments.
-(As detailed in footnote 2, this exclusion is not intended to encompass nominal interest rate adjustments.)
-This guidance has also been incorporated within the provisions for determining whether a debt instrument represents a creditor relationship and is applicable for debt instruments structured as issuer credit obligations and asset-backed securities.
+After discussing these comments, revisions were drafted to clarify that the exclusion is not intended to restrict variables that are commonly related to debt instruments, such as but not limited to, plain vanilla inflation or benchmark interest rate adjustments (such as with U.S. TIPs or SOFR-Linked coupons), scheduled interest rate step-ups, or credit-quality related interest rate adjustments.
+Furthermore, as detailed in footnote 3, this exclusion is not intended to encompass nominal interest rate adjustments.
+This guidance has also been incorporated within the provisions for determining whether a debt instrument represents a creditor relationship and is applicable for debt instruments structured as ICO and ABS.

 Accounting for Debt Securities That Do Not Qualify as Bonds